YangLe-L/Lim-Portfolio/FinalProjectPart1.md

 - Monetary input --> Total health expenditure as a percentage of Gross Domestic Product (GDP); Expenditure on a per capita basis and government’s share of the expenditure.
 Taken from [WHO (2013).
 Global Health Expenditure Database.] (http://apps.who.int/nha/database/Select/Indicators/en)

 - Real input --> number (per 1000 population) of healthcare personnel of hospital bed, nurses, physicians, dentists, and pharmacists
-Taken from [2013 OECD data](https://stats.oecd.org/index.aspx?queryid=30183) unless otherwise stated in the Picture B below.
+Taken from [2013 OECD data](https://stats.oecd.org/index.aspx?queryid=30183) unless otherwise stated in Picture B below.

 - Real output --> health outcome.
-Taken from [OECD’s Health Care Quality Indicators project (HCQI)](http://www.oecd.org/els/health-systems/health-care-quality-indicators.html) unless othwe wise stated in Picture B below.
+Taken from [OECD’s Health Care Quality Indicators project (HCQI)](http://www.oecd.org/els/health-systems/health-care-quality-indicators.html) unless otherwise stated in Picture B below.
 Half of the real output refers to primary care and other half refers to acute care.

-This model was used to compare between the different health systems.
-E.g. the ratio betwwen monetary input and real input of USA is compared to the UK to see how efficient the money is used to pay for healthcare provision.
+This model was used to compare the different health systems.
+E.g. the ratio between monetary input and real input of USA is compared to the UK to see how efficient the money is used to pay for healthcare provision.

 ![A. Healthcare Production Process](https://raw.githubusercontent.com/YangLe-L/Lim-Portfolio/master/healthcare%20process.JPG)